 Dawn created and launched the NVIC Advocacy Portal in 2010 to provide free online education about proposed state vaccine laws and communication how to take action to support or defeat proposed vaccination laws.
 Under Dawn’s leadership, the NVIC Advocacy Program has analyzed, tracked and issued positions on well over 1000 vaccine related bills and has worked with legislators, organizations and volunteer advocates across the United States.

-An activist Mom, Dawn has led a highly successful 12 year public information campaign in Texas and in the Texas Legislature to promote awareness about vaccine safety, medical privacy and informed consent issues.
-Her work has contributed to positive legislative changes, including the passage of a statewide conscientious belief exemption to vaccination in 2003; the vacating of a gubernatorial executive order for mandatory HPV vaccines for 6th grade girls in 2007; and institution of medical privacy protections in a statewide vaccine tracking system and a newborn DNA storage system.
+Dawn has also led a highly successful 25 year legislative advocacy and public education campaign in her home state of Texas contributing to positive legislative changes including the passage of a statewide conscientious belief exemption to vaccination, the vacating of a gubernatorial executive order for mandatory HPV vaccines, the defeat of proposed bills to eliminate the conscientious exemption, and the institution of medical privacy protections and opt-in informed consent requirements in the statewide vaccine tracking system.

 Dawn graduated from the University of Connecticut with a degree in Electrical Engineering and previously worked for IBM designing microprocessors.
 Her combined experience with computer hardware and software and advocacy for vaccine choice and medical records privacy has made Dawn a leading national resource on the threats vaccine tracking systems pose to medical freedom and informed consent rights.